 Transitions are carefully planned for and time given to ensure continuity of learning.
 At any transition, we acknowledge the child's needs and establish effective partnerships with those involved with the child and other settings, including nurseries and childminders.
 Children attend introductory sessions to Foundation Stage to develop familiarity with the setting and practitioners.
 They receive an 'All about me' sheet which they are asked to complete to provide the teachers with some prior knowledge of what they enjoy learning and their interests.
-The children all begin school in September entering through a short phased programme.
+Staff visit all new starters in their current preschool/Nursery provision.
+The children all begin school in September entering through a short-phased programme.